ska-sa/katgpucbf/doc/xbgpu.theory.rst

   1. Assemble heaps into a chunk in system RAM.
   2. Transfer chunk to GPU memory.
   3. and
-  4. Launch a GPU kernel to reorder a chunk and transfer reordered data back to GPU memory.
-  5. and
-  6. Correlate reordered data and transfer baselines to GPU memory.
+  4. Correlate reordered data and transfer baselines to GPU memory.
-  7. Transfer baselines from GPU memory to host memory.
+  5. Transfer baselines from GPU memory to host memory.
-  8. Transfer baselines from host memory to the NIC and onto the network.
+  6. Transfer baselines from host memory to the NIC and onto the network.

 Synchronization and Coordination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~